-Chances are you’ve heard of the JSON file, and maybe just recently someone sent you one of these files.
+Chances are, you’ve heard of the JSON file, and maybe just recently, someone sent you one of these files.
 Now, opening a JSON file is not hard, however, it would make more sense to convert it to the Microsoft Excel (CSV) format for easier use.
-The question is, how does one convert a JSON file to Excel?
-You’d be surprised to find out how easy this is to get done.
+How does one convert a JSON file to Excel?
+You’d be surprised to find how easy this is to implement.
 And that is exactly what we’re going to discuss today.

 How to convert JSON to an Excel CSV file